The Scrum Guide

-After the Development Team forecasts the Product Backlog items it will deliver in the Sprint, the Scrum Team crafts a Sprint Goal.
+During Sprint Planning the Scrum Team also crafts a Sprint Goal.
 The Sprint Goal is an objective that will be met within the Sprint through the implementation of the Product Backlog, and it provides guidance to the Development Team on why it is building the Increment.

 Having set the Sprint Goal and selected the Product Backlog items for the Sprint, the Development Team decides how it will build this functionality into a “Done” product Increment during the Sprint.
 The Product Backlog items selected for this Sprint plus the plan for delivering them is called the Sprint Backlog.

 The Development Team usually starts by designing the system and the work needed to convert the Product Backlog into a working product Increment.
 Work may be of varying size, or estimated effort.
 However, enough work is planned during Sprint Planning for the Development Team to forecast what it believes it can do in the upcoming Sprint.
 Work planned for the first days of the Sprint by the Development Team is decomposed by the end of this meeting, often to units of one day or less.
 The Development Team self-organizes to undertake the work in the Sprint Backlog, both during Sprint Planning and as needed throughout the Sprint.